-Here are 6 tips from these experienced virtual lawyers that will help you best manage your virtual law practice:
+Here are 6 tips from experienced virtual lawyers that will help your virtual law practice thrive:

 2. Make sure your communication skills are on point